Home

 Modifying Data Before Sending Request

-The OnBeforeRequestSend event is fired before request is being submitted to server and provides all information that is used when creating the request such as URL, HTTP verb, headers and request body:
+The OnBeforeRequestSend event is fired before request is being submitted to the server and provides all information that is used when creating the request such as URL, HTTP verb, headers and request body:

 function onBeforeRequestSend(requestData){